 Back to Cabin Fever.
-This dilemma usually doesn’t occur until around mid-February when there’s little to enjoy about winter unless you love cross country skiing, making snowmen, having snowball fights, building a snow fort, or eating snow because your car won’t start and you can’t get to town for supplies.
+This dilemma usually doesn’t occur until around mid-February when there’s little to enjoy about winter unless you love cross country skiing, snow shoeing or making snowmen.
+You may have to report to eating the white stuff if you can’t get to town for supplies.
 In other words, you become a slave to your home.
 You are a prisoner within your own walls.
 If you do venture out, you better be carrying a snow shovel and wearing mittens and boots.
 If not, you will wind up like my pictured friend above.

 Now that all the hub bub of the holidays has passed and our lives are returning to semi-reality, it’s hard to get thrilled about going anywhere.
-When you open the door and are greeted by winds that freeze your nose hairs and blinding, brilliant, gray everywhere, it’s so much easier to crawl back inside and warm up by the fire.
-Even the dog is protesting.
+When you open the door and are greeted by winds that freeze your nose hairs and blinding, brilliant, gray everywhere, it’s so much easier to crawl back inside and into a nice warm bed.

 I love the change of seasons that my state boasts about.
 We have the best of all of them.
 It’s just that winter seems to occupy most of the year.
 But never fear!
 In a few months I’ll be complaining because of the heat.